espero-dev/frayray909090/README.md

 ## 👋 Welcome to my github
 Hi im `espero` 🙂

+I am a youtuber
+and i have my own company
+this is my main github profile but my company is only part open source most closed source so yea you will not find anything to make a virus for this but the test os will be part open source but everything else will not and the app making software will be usable on windows and linux and their will be a sample app on the company github and yea

 I like to make `Stuff` 💡

 Im learning `flutter` 📙